jackofshadows7/hyperspot/guidelines/NEW_MODULE.md

     }
     ```

-### Step 8: Gateway Implementation
+### Step 10: Gateway Implementation (Optional)

 Implement the local client that bridges the domain service to the contract API.

 1.  **`src/gateways/local.rs`:**
-    -   **Rule:** Create a local implementation of your contract client trait that delegates to the domain service.
+    **Rule:** Create a local implementation of your contract client trait that delegates to the domain service.

     ```rust
     // Example from users_info